Lisa is established as an active multisport athlete, representing Team GB in Duathlon and competing for European and World honours.

 Lisa turned vegetarian aged 6 and vegan at age 21.

-“I am a huge animal lover and that was originally my reason for going veggie at the young age of six as I remember reading a leaflet that came through the door about farming and battery farming and even at that young age, I made the connection that meat was actually of animal origin and felt it was wrong to carry on eating any meat for that reason.
+“I am a huge animal lover and that was originally my reason for going veggie at the young age of six.
+I remember reading a leaflet that came through the door about farming and battery farming and even at that young age.
+Then I made the connection that meat was actually of animal origin and felt it was wrong to carry on eating any meat for that reason.

 Travelling for holidays, business and competition provides challenges, but nothing that she can’t prepare for.

 “I make sure no matter where I am travelling whether it’s on business in and around Europe or further afield on holiday or racing in a sports competition, I just make sure I prep all my food supplies before I go on the off chance I won’t be able to find decent food choices when I am away.
-Of late, I am bringing back quite a lot as there are definitely more places to eat out now all around that world that are catering for plant based diets so that really helps when being away from home.”
+Of late, I am bringing back quite a lot as there are definitely more places to eat out now.
+All around that world places are catering for plant based diets so that really helps when being away from home.”

 Lisa’s work is in the food industry, marketing confectionery brands including some well- known vegan names.

 “I also have a sweet tooth and love to try new vegan sweets, cakes, cookies and anything that is peanut butter flavoured!
 I also have a very soft spot for crisps especially Hippeas the chickpea based crisps, they are too delicious!
-I am lucky that I have a job that mixes well with my diet choice as we distribute some fantastic confectionery brands that are vegan friendly that I love – including Panda liquorice, Freedom Mallows and Free From Fellows sweets.
+It’s lucky that I have a job that mixes well with my diet choice as we distribute some fantastic confectionery brands that are vegan friendly that I love.
+These include Panda liquorice, Freedom Mallows and Free From Fellows sweets.
 I am a big believer that you can still enjoy treats in moderation and believe it’s important not to deny yourself that treat here or there.”

 “I also love seitan, tofu, some of the new Quorn vegan products, Dees wholefoods vegan sausages, nuts, seeds and pulses as my staple foods.
 I add loads of veggies to most meals and tend to keep things fairly functional and green – broccoli, kale and spinach are my three go to green options.
 In addition to this, I love quinoa, spelt and teff grain as my carb sources.”